Emerging threats

 In the age of fake news, as individuals we are being encouraged to check the sources of information that we use.

-Simply put, cyber crime is a crime committed using the means of technology and the internet.
-Although we talk about cybercrime as a separate entity to traditional crime, it is carried out by the same types of criminals for the same type of reasons.
+Simply put, cyber crime is a crime committed using technology and the internet.
+Although cyber crime is often discussed as a separate entity to traditional crime, it is carried out by the same types of criminals for the same type of reasons.